University of Maryland

 Max Lang is a PhD student in Population Health at the Big Data Institute, University of Oxford.
 His research focuses on modeling diseases in multimorbid settings and informing interventions in low-income countries.
 He also develops conversational AI for research and business applications, rethinking qualitative data collection through chat interfaces and interviewing agents that can conduct human-like interviews.

-Joshua Lerner, Ph.D., Research Methodologist, NORCJoshua Y. Lerner
+Joshua Lerner, Ph.D., Research Methodologist, NORC

 Research Methodologist